NehalSinghal/beautifulmindmaps/index.md

     - It will be like deciding in an Art competition.
     - How can Art be seen quantitatively?
 4. Graphology and other such analyses are some ways to analyse mind of an individual.
 Mind Map based analysis can be similar.
-5. Two types of analysis - Comparative for collective and Evolution for Single Individual.
+5. Two types of analyses - **Comparative for collective** and Evolution for **Single Individual**.
     - Comparative is for large number of people.
 Example: One incident being reported by different persons, people will make maps differently.
 Centre, branches, leaves will contain different information revealing valuable insights about those who made the mind maps.
     - Single Individual: Evolution.
 Initial.
 Over a period of time.
-6. However a convention can be developed like Visual Facilitation Cookbook or similar handbooks for people to bring uniformity for benchmarking for comparison, such as capital letter for emphasis, bold and italics etc..
+6. However a convention can be developed like Visual Facilitation Cookbook or similar handbooks for **uniformity, benchmarking and comparison**, such as capital letter for emphasis, bold and italics etc..
 This will be easy for comparison.

 ![bmmi](bmmi.jpg)